 • Add the butter to a large bowl or stand mixer and beat until light fluffy.
 Add the vegan cream cheese and beat until just combined and there are no lumps.
 Add the sugar and vanilla and beat until just combined.
 If you overmix the frosting, it will become loose and may not hold up.
 Add more powdered sugar for a firmer frosting.
 Chill until needed.

-• Store the cake in an airtight container in the fridge until serving.
+• Keep the cake in an airtight container in the fridge until serving.
 Allow it to come to room temperature for 30 minutes to 1 hour before serving.

 • Store leftover cake in a container in the fridge for up to 3 days or in the freezer for up to 1 month.
 Allow the cake to come to room temperature before serving.